aiexxash/soundstore/README.md

 ![MIT License](https://img.shields.io/badge/Built_with-Love-red)
 # Soundstore

-MYMUSIC is a new music app which will check internet connection, save all tracks on firebase storage, firestore and more!
+Soundstore is a new music app which will check internet connection, save all tracks on firebase storage, firestore and more!

 * [Features](#Features)